I’ve written about my process of self-publishing a book. This is the third instructional article in a four-part series.

 The steps to get your picture book formatted:

-- You submit your finalized cover.
+- Submit your finalized cover.

 Let’s backtrack just a bit.

-You will need a quality and fully edited manuscript no matter what type of book you’re publishing.
+You will need a quality and fully edited manuscript, no matter what type of book you’re publishing.

 And if you have a picture book or chapter book, you’ll need to hire a ‘good’ illustrator, one who knows what they’re doing.